Metabolomics & Nutrition HCY

 What is homocysteine?

-Why is homocysteine important?
+Why test homocysteine levels?

-How is the homocysteine sample collected?
+How is the sample collected?

 Interested in this method?